mindspore-ai/models/official/cv/YOLOv3/README.md

 #### result

-Inference result in Ascend is saved in current path, you can find result in acc.log file.
+Inference result is saved in current path, you can find result in acc.log file.

 ```eval log
 # acc.log